 This panel will discuss the ways to improve supervision of supervised entities by ensuring (i) standards against which entities will be evaluated are clear and communicated ex ante, (ii) establishing a dialogue between firm staff and agency staff to discuss any issues that arise during the supervisory process (informal appeal process prior to finalizing supervisory letters), and (iii) establish the responsibilities of entity staff in the supervisory process.

-Digital transformation of our front-end products and the introduction of real-time have called into question many aspects of our legacy technology environments.
-57% of financial institutions either have a strategy in place or are putting a strategy in place for transformation which is poised to change almost every aspect of banking.
+The digitization of our products and customer experiences, rapid adoption of cloud services, and the rising prominence of APIs have called into question many aspects of our legacy technology environments.
+According to a recent survey of banks, 57% of financial institutions either have a strategy in place or are putting a strategy in place for technology transformation, which is poised to change almost every aspect of banking.

 The landscape for large commercial banks in the United States continues to evolve in response to the overall business environment, technological shifts, and changing customer demands, as well as other variables.
 This panel convenes four bank CEOs to provide perspective on the key issues for large commercial banks today, meeting consumer demands, the regional and national economic picture, technological advances and managing a bank in the digital age.